SaraMWillis/example-docs/docs/storage_and_transfers/storage/hpc_storage/index.md

     <img src="images/manage_xdisk.png" style="width:500px;">

     This will open a form which will allow you to modify the size and duration of your xdisk.
-Xdisk allocations cannot be increased beyond 20000GB and the maximum duration of 300 days.
-Note: the Group field may only be modified at the time of the allocation's creation.
+Xdisk allocations cannot be increased beyond 20000 GB and the maximum duration of 300 days.
+Note: the **Group** field may only be modified at the time of the allocation's creation.

     <img src="images/request-xdisk.png" style="width:500px;">